Alternative splicing: Genome-scale (transcriptome-wide) analysis

-Genome-wide analysis of alternative splicing is a challenging task.
-Typically, alternatively spliced transcripts have been found by comparing EST sequences, but this requires sequencing of very large numbers of ESTs.
+More historically, alternatively spliced transcripts have been found by comparing EST sequences, but this requires sequencing of very large numbers of ESTs.
 Most EST libraries come from a very limited number of tissues, so tissue-specific splice variants are likely to be missed in any case.
-High-throughput approaches to investigate splicing have, however, been developed, such as: DNA microarray-based analyses, RNA-binding assays, and deep sequencing.
+High-throughput approaches to investigate splicing have, however, been developed, such as: DNA microarray–based analyses, RNA-binding assays, and deep sequencing.
 These methods can be used to screen for polymorphisms or mutations in or around splicing elements that affect protein binding.
 When combined with splicing assays, including in vivo reporter gene assays, the functional effects of polymorphisms or mutations on the splicing of pre-mRNA transcripts can then be analyzed.

 In microarray analysis, arrays of DNA fragments representing individual exons (e.g. Affymetrix exon microarray) or exon/exon boundaries (e.g. arrays from ExonHit or Jivan) have been used.
 The array is then probed with labeled cDNA from tissues of interest.
 The probe cDNAs bind to DNA from the exons that are included in mRNAs in their tissue of origin, or to DNA from the boundary where two exons have been joined.
 This can reveal the presence of particular alternatively spliced mRNAs.

 CLIP (Cross-linking and immunoprecipitation) uses UV radiation to link proteins to RNA molecules in a tissue during splicing.
 A trans-acting splicing regulatory protein of interest is then precipitated using specific antibodies.
 When the RNA attached to that protein is isolated and cloned, it reveals the target sequences for that protein.
 Another method for identifying RNA-binding proteins and mapping their binding to pre-mRNA transcripts is "Microarray Evaluation of Genomic Aptamers by shift (MEGAshift)".net This method involves an adaptation of the "Systematic Evolution of Ligands by Exponential Enrichment (SELEX)" method together with a microarray-based readout.
 Use of the MEGAshift method has provided insights into the regulation of alternative splicing by allowing for the identification of sequences in pre-mRNA transcripts surrounding alternatively spliced exons that mediate binding to different splicing factors, such as ASF/SF2 and PTB.
 This approach has also been used to aid in determining the relationship between RNA secondary structure and the binding of splicing factors.